katydid/katydid.github.io/_posts/2016-02-17-addingfunctions.md

 {% endhighlight %}

 There are a few new concepts here.
-Firstly `r` is a field member of the struct, but it is not a parameter for the regex function.
+Firstly `r` is a field member of the structure, but it is not a parameter for the regular expression function.
-Only struct fields with an `Eval` method are seen as function parameters.
+Only the structure's fields with an `Eval` method are seen as function parameters.

 Secondly `ConstString` is a type we have not encountered before.
 `ConstString` is defined as exactly the same interface as String.